Setting Up a Supercharged Neovim Configuration

 christoomey/vim-tmux-navigator

-Enables smooth navigation between Neovim windows and Tmux panes, making it feel like a unified experience.
-If you’re using Tmux and Neovim together,vim-tmux-navigator allows you to navigate between Tmux panes and Neovim splits using the same keybindings (like <C-h>,<C-j>, <C-k>, and <C-l>).
+Enables smooth navigation between Neovim windows and tmux panes, making it feel like a unified experience.
+If you’re using tmux and Neovim together,vim-tmux-navigator allows you to navigate between tmux panes and Neovim splits using the same keybindings (like <C-h>,<C-j>, <C-k>, and <C-l>).
 This makes my workflow more fluid as I don't have to think about whether I'm moving inside Neovim or across Tmux.
 Not to mention I find this bindings much less awkward than the default <C-w> Vim windown motions.

 lazy.nvim: